-Purchasing curriculum materials would be direct!
-Curriculum is used at the school sites and directly benefits students and the quality of the program.
-While purchasing curriculum is direct, if a program decides to develop their own curriculum, the process of development would be administrative.
+Curriculum Materials; purchasing curriculum materials would be direct.

+Curriculum is used at the school site and directly benefits students and the quality of the program.
+While purchasing curriculum is direct, if a program decides to develop their own curriculum the process of development would be administrative.
+Fingerprinting; fingerprinting is Administrative.
-Fingerprinting

-Fingerprinting is administrative.
 Fingerprinting is part of the hiring process and that process is administrative.

-Next, we have contracted services.
-This is when an organization or person comes in to provide direct instruction to the students, such as teaching the students karate or art.
+Next, we have Contracted Services, this is when an organization or person comes in to provide direct instruction to the students such as teaching the students karate or art.

-This would be direct!
-Because the person or organization is providing direct instruction to the students, it can be directly linked to the students and quality of the program.
+This would be direct.
+Because the person or organization is providing direct instruction to the students, it can be directly linked to the students and the quality of the program.

-Next up is Walkie Talkies used at site.

-The answer is direct!
-Walkie Talkies used at site can be directly linked to the safety of students.
-Another safety precaution that sites use would also be considered direct is when staff where T-shirts at sites so that they can be quickly identified as a staff member by parents, students or the community.
+Next up is Walkie-Talkies used at the site.
+The answer is, direct.
+Walkie-talkies used at the site can be directly linked to the safety of students.
+Another safety precaution that sites use would also be considered direct, is when staff wear t-shirts at site so that they can be quickly identified as a staff member by parents, students, or the community.

-Next is benefits, which is inclusive of sick leave, vacation or cost of health care for front line staff members.

-The answer is direct!
-Benefits for front line staff members are incorporated in as part of the overall cost of staffing.
-Because it is frontline staff we are discussing, we know that they provide programming at the site level on a day to day basis and are integral part of the program quality.
+Next, is Benefits, which is inclusive of sick leave, vacation, or the cost of health care for frontline staff members.
+The answer is, direct!
+Benefits for frontline staff members are incorporated in as the part of the overall cost of staffing.
+Because it is frontline staff we are discussing, we know that they provide programming at the site level on a day-to-day basis, and are an integral part of the program quality.

-Lastly, we have volunteer recruitment.

-Volunteer recruitment is considered administrative.
+Lastly, we have Volunteer Recruitment; volunteer recruitment is considered administrative.
 Similar to fingerprinting, it is a process that is administrative in nature.

-When expenditures fall into a gray area, carefully evaluate the nature and extent of the benefit to the student by asking these two questions.

-How direct is the benefit to the students?
+When expenditures fall into a gray area, carefully evaluate the nature and extent of the benefit to the students by asking these two questions; how direct is the benefit to the students?
 Does the expenditure have a clear education or enrichment impact on the Expanded Learning program?

-If you are still unsure, ask your System of Support for Expanded Learning team for help!
+If you are still unsure, ask your System of Support for Expanded Learning team for help.

-Let's move on to discuss another important topic, Supplement vs. Supplant.

-Education Code states that Expanded Learning program funds for all three grant types should be used to supplement, or build upon-and not supplant, or replace existing services.

-This includes personnel, programs and equipment.
+Let's move on to discuss another important topic, Supplement versus Supplant.
+Education Code states that Expanded Learning program funds for all three grant types should be used to supplement or build upon, and not supplant, or replace existing services.
+This includes personnel, programs, and equipment.